Teaching well-themed kids yoga classes is hard.

 - Read a book and create poses as you go

-I love talking about feelings and emotions with yoga.
+It’s amazingly simple to incorporate feelings and emotions in a kids yoga class.
 There are so many ways to teach about how we are feeling and tie it in with poses that can help.
-Mindfulness always ties in nicely, too.

 - Let kids share how they are feeling by passing around a special “talking piece” (the person holding it is the only person allowed to talk)